hogart/sugar-cube-utils/README.md

 foodPicker(); // function which returns non-repeating results
 ```

 Take a passage, split it into lines and use this lines to produce random non-repeating results.
-Useful if you have huge list or the list has long lines.
+Useful if you have huge list, or the list has long lines.

 ```
 ::Script [script]